DIY holistic wellness tips for a well-rounded self-care practice

 We are so fortunate to live in a time when organic, free-range, grass-fed food and personal products are widely available, even in traditional grocery stores.
-Most often these healthy, natural foods are priced reasonably, and I’ve even seen where they are sometimes cheaper than their ‘regular’ versions.
+Most often these healthy, natural foods are priced reasonably.
+I’ve even seen that they are sometimes cheaper than their ‘dirty’ versions.
 Consuming seasonal food from local sources will be fresher and healthier as well helping support the farmers and small businesses in your community.

 7. Get zhuzhed up, even if you have nowhere to go

 I’ll be the first to admit that I need improvement in this area.
-In all honestly, if it’s a “day off” from clients and I’ve got nothing going on, you’ll probably catch me sans makeup, wearing an old, holey t-shirt and leggings.
+In all honestly, on day off from clients and seeing anyone in the outside world, I’m usually sans makeup, wearing an old t-shirt and leggings.
 But I’m trying to get better about this because I know that when I look good, I feel good!
 So you’re my witness… I’m vowing to, every day, apply at least minimal makeup and dress in an outfit that I look good in, even if I have nowhere to go.
 Major props to my fabulous friend Jackie (IG @jackiesellsmiami) for her inspiring post.

 8. Drink your water!

 According to the National Academies of Sciences, Engineering, and Medicine, the average recommendation for water consumption is 2.7 liters (91 oz.) for women and 3.7 liters (125 oz.) for men.
 Of course, there are other factors to consider, but as a general rule drinking your “8 glasses” will cover it.

 What kind of water are you drinking?
 I prefer to pure spring water because it’s natural and from the Earth.
 It also doesn’t contain the drug fluoride which is added to most public tap water.